prep2/Kellermann-Foundation/Modern Instructions.md

 ## Database Authentification ##

-Open the UsersDAO.java file located in "Kellermann-Foundation\hospital_maternity_hmis_project\WEB-INF\classes\dao" The UsersDAO files is the file that authenticates users, you must change your credentials to be able to log in to the HMIS database.
+Open the UsersDAO.java file located in **Kellermann-Foundation\hospital_maternity_hmis_project\WEB-INF\classes\dao** The UsersDAO file is what authenticates users, you must change your credentials inside to be able to log in to the HMIS database.
-Inside the file, there are multiple password fields however the password do not match the password you set for MariaDB so use the find function and
+Inside the file, there are multiple password fields however the default password does not match the password you set for Tomcat so use the find function and replace all instances of the default password (t00r) with the password you set for for Tomcat.

+>If you don't remember your password, you can edit your **users.xml** file inside your **\Tomcat\conf** folder.
+Mine was located at **C:\Program Files\Apache Software Foundation\Tomcat 9.0\conf**

+## Launching the Database ##

+Build & Run the program and this time, you will be able to log in with the credentials:
+> **Username:** emmanual
+> **Password:** *tomcat password*

+Congratulations, you never have to do this ever again! (hopefully)
+## Miscellaneous ##

+If you decide to use Visual Studio Code, note that you will need to use the .war file inside the **midVer1Build** folder to run teh databse using the Tomcat extention.
+If you do not have a **.war** file, run the database using IntelliJ, it will create it for you.